PSJorgensen/real-world-economics/real-world-economics-outline.md

     capital whihc results in largely unsustainable economic growth based on short-sighted compensatory consumer behavior (Bartolini 2014).

--   Income inequality and health - (Pickett and Wilkinson 2015)
+-   **Epidemological evidence for income inequality and public health** - (Pickett and Wilkinson 2015)

     -   There is a very large literature examining income inequality in relation to health.
 Early reviews came to different